Novactive/NovaeZSEOBundle/Resources/doc/USAGE.md

 That's really powerful, and you can do almost what you want to.

-If it's not enought, you can also add a sixth level with Twig manipulation!
+If it's not enough, you can also add a sixth level with Twig manipulation!

+> Note you can use a image and and object_relation to an image ( needed for facebook image url for example )

 #### Add the FieldType to your Content Type quickly